Eureka (2006 TV series): Podcast appearances

 In 2011, Colin Ferguson appeared on Disasterpiece Theatre, discussing what Eureka might look like if directed by Michael Bay.
 In 2012, Niall Matter also made an appearance on the podcast, discussing how Eureka would function as a "romcom".

-In May 2012, Ferguson appeared on Tabletop, a show on Geek and Sundry, where during the course of the episode he discusses his experiences and character in Eureka.
-The Geek And Sundry network is co-hosted, among others, by Felicia Day and Wil Wheaton, who made various appearances on Eureka.
+In May 2012, Ferguson appeared on Tabletop, a show on Geek & Sundry, where during the course of the episode he discusses his experiences and character in Eureka.
+The Geek & Sundry network is co-hosted, among others, by Felicia Day and Wil Wheaton, who made various appearances on Eureka.